 I drink coffee.
 And I drink my coffee at home where I can just make them freshly brewed.
 Although I have no machinery for making ‘proper’ coffee, I’m quite pleased with my Nescafe classic (talking about Nescafe, I also have a bone to pick this coffee!
 But, I will rant out in my next post.
 This is especially for the milk!).
 So, to drink my coffee, I need milk.
 And I always prefer fresh milk.
 Thus began my search for that milk.

 First, I thought nothing about the taste.
 So, I picked out the one milk I had never bought: Diamond Fresh Milk.
 Let’s just say I would never ever buy this milk again.
 And that is saying lightly!
 I didn’t know what was wrong with that milk, but that stuff was definitely NOT going into my coffee, ever again.
-At first, I thought there was something wrong my tounge because the first sips of that coffee tasted funny.
-It was quite reasonable reasoning at the time because I was eating something heavily oily meal (aka Nasi Padang!) before drinking the coffee.
+At first, I thought there was something wrong with my tongue because the first sips of that coffee tasted funny.
+It was quite reasonable reasoning at the time because I was eating a very oily meal (aka Nasi Padang!) before drinking the coffee.
 However, the second time I made my caffe latte, it was the same funny taste.
 As well as the third.
-The problem was the milk!
-I ended up dunking the rest of that milk into the sink drain because I saw no point drinking it.
-I certainly would not want to put that milk ever again in my coffee.
+So, the problem was the milk!
+I ended up dunking the rest of that milk into the sink drain because I saw no point in drinking it.
+I certainly would not want to put that milk ever again into my cup of coffee.

 By the time I was trying to get that second milk carton, this very nice sales lady stopped me when I was right in front of the milk section in a supermarket.
-She talked to me and handed me a sample cup of milk.
-The brand was new but I have seen it before in my cousin’s Instagram post so it was familiar to me.
-A few days previously, my friend also told me about this fresh milk that has been out for quite some time now and that it was a bit hard to get because people are loving it.
-So, I tried it.
+She talked to me and handed me a sample cup of milk for me to try.
+The brand was new but I have seen it before in my cousin’s Instagram post so it was quite familiar to me.
+A few days prior, my friend also told me about this fresh milk that has been out for quite some time now and that it was a bit hard to get because people are loving it.
+They would always sold out due to the small number of products in every batch sent to the supermarket.
 It was the Hometown Dairy Fresh Milk.

 Compared to the milk in Netherlands, the liquid was somewhat thinner.
 The taste was lighter as well, while the Dutch milk is much creamier, richer, and thicker.
 So, at the time, I picked out Greenfield again.
 The amount of milk available at the time was the reason why I picked the latter again.
 I thought I couldn’t possibly finish 2 litres of milk in 10 days.